Top Sales Leaders Share 30+ Pieces of Sales Advice for 2023

-Over the past two months, we've interviewed 50+ top sales leaders to get their best sales advice, tips, and strategies that have transformed the way we sell today.
+We've interviewed 50+ top sales leaders to get their best sales advice, tips, and strategies that have transformed the way we sell today.

-1. View failures as learning opportunities
+1. View Failures as Learning Opportunities

 “My best investment in becoming a better salesperson wasn’t in a course or a book—the best investment I ever made was changing my mindset,” shares Konrath.